ionos-cloud/dim/QUICKSTART.md

 subnet:2001:db8:c10::/44
 ```

-Network- and Sysadmkins probaly use DIM for v6 more like this:
+Network- and Sysadmkins probably use DIM for v6 more like this:
 ```
 ndcli create pool de-fuh-bar-infra_v6